4d/docs/website/translated_docs/de/ORDA/dsMapping.md

 This code assigns to `$nameAttribute` and `$revenuesAttribute` references to the name and revenues attributes of the `Company` class.
 This syntax does NOT return values held inside of the attribute, but instead returns references to the attributes themselves.
 To handle values, you need to go through [Entities](#entity).

-All eligible fieds in a table are available as attributes of their parent [dataclass](#dataclass).
+All eligible fields in a table are available as attributes of their parent [dataclass](#dataclass).
 For remote datastores accessed through `Open datastore` or [REST requests](REST/gettingStarted.md), the **Expose as REST resource** option must be selected at the 4D structure level for each field that you want to be exposed as a dataclass attribute.

 #### Storage and Relation attributes

 Dataclass attributes come in several kinds: storage, relatedEntity, and relatedEntities.
-Attributes that are scalar (*i.e.*, provide only a single value) support the standard 4D data type (integer, text, object, etc.).
+Attributes that are scalar (*i.e.*, provide only a single value) support all the standard 4D data types (integer, text, object, etc.).

 *   A **storage attribute** is equivalent to a field in the 4D database and can be indexed.
 Values assigned to a storage attribute are stored as part of the entity when it is saved.
 When a storage attribute is accessed, its value comes directly from the datastore.
 Storage attributes are the most basic building block of an entity and are defined by name and data type.
 *   A **relation attribute** provides access to other entities.
 Relation attributes can result in either a single entity (or no entity) or an entity selection (0 to N entities).
 Relation attributes are built upon "classic" relations in the relational structure to provide direct access to related entity or related entities.
 Relation attributes are directy available in ORDA using their names.